pftnhr/yellow-extensions/README.md

 * [Berlin](https://github.com/annaesvensson/yellow-berlin) - Berlin is a theme inspired by Dieter Rams.
 Designed by Anna Svensson.
 * [Copenhagen](https://github.com/annaesvensson/yellow-copenhagen) - Copenhagen is a beautiful theme.
 Designed by Anna Svensson.
-* [Karlskrona](https://github.com/pftnhr/yellow-karlskrona) - Karlskrona is intended as a semantic starting point for theme developers.
+* [Karlskrona](https://github.com/pftnhr/yellow-karlskrona) - Karlskrona is a semantic theme.
 Designed by Robert Pfotenhauer.
 * [Paris](https://github.com/annaesvensson/yellow-paris) - Paris is an elegant theme.
 Designed by Anna Svensson.
 * [Stockholm](https://github.com/annaesvensson/yellow-stockholm) - Stockholm is a clean theme.
 Designed by Anna Svensson.
 * [Wittstock](https://github.com/schulle4u/yellow-wittstock) - Wittstock is a classless theme.
 Designed by Steffen Schultz.